sdruby/sdruby/README.markdown

 ### Contributors ###

-Thanks to the following people for helping build this app:
+Thanks to the following people for contributing to this project.

 * Neal Clark
 * Patrick Crowley